jeffwitmer11/sfl-assignment/03_ml_api/README.md

 # Usage
 ## Starting the application
 To run the application on a local server, navigate to the `03_ml_api` directory and run the python file `app.py`.
-Once the script is running, an ip address will be displayed in the terminal (such as http://127.0.0.1:5000).
+Once the script is running, an IP address will be displayed in the terminal (such as http://127.0.0.1:5000).
-Open a web browser and enter the ip address as a URL
+Open a web browser and enter the IP address as a URL.

 ## Interacting with the chat bot (via the web app)
 Type a prompt to the chat bot in the box and click “GO”